dyc3/senior-design/join-process.typ

 == Joining an Unloaded Room
 When a user tries to join a permanent room in OpenTogetherTube, the request is first received by the Balancer.
-The Balancer forwards the request to one of the available Monoliths based on the current load balancing algorithm (See @Section::MonolithNodeSelection).
+The Balancer forwards the request to one of the available Monoliths based on the current load balancing algorithm (See @Section::MonolithSelection).
 This process is shown in @Figure::unloaded-room.

 #figure(